Costa Rica national football team: Early history

 The national team made its debut in the Independence Centenary Games held in Guatemala City in September 1921, winning their first game 7–0 against El Salvador.
 In the final, Costa Rica defeated 6–0 Guatemala to claim the trophy.

 Costa Rica's team in the late 1940s acquired the nickname "The Gold Shorties".
 Throughout the '50s and '60s, they were the second strongest team in the CONCACAF zone behind Mexico, finishing runners-up in World Cup qualifying in the 1958, 1962 and 1966 qualifiers.
-Stars of the side during this period included Ruben Jimenez, Errol Daniels, Leonel Hernandez and Edgar Marin.
+Stars of the side during this period included Ruben Jimenez, Errol Daniels, Leonel Hernández and Edgar Marín.
 However, Costa Rica was not able to utilize this advantage, hence failed to reach any World Cup at that decade.

-At the end of the 1960s their fortunes declined as Guatemala, Honduras, El Salvador, Haiti, Trinidad & Tobago and Canada rose in prominence.
+At the end of the 1960s their fortunes declined as Guatemala, Honduras, El Salvador, Haiti, Trinidad and Tobago, and Canada rose in prominence.

 1980s

 Costa Rica failed to qualify for any of the World Cups in the 1970s and 1980s, and did not reach the final round of the CONCACAF qualifying until the 1986 qualifiers.

 They participated in two consecutive Summer Olympic Games, in Moscow 1980 and in Los Angeles 1984.
 In 1980, Costa Rica competed against Yugoslavia, Finland and Iraq in Group D, losing 3–2, 3–0 and 3–0 respectively.
 In Los Angeles, the Ticos lost 3–0 against the United States, and 4–1 against Egypt, but beat a strong Italy team, which included Walter Zenga, Pietro Vierchowod, Franco Baresi and Aldo Serena, 1–0 with a goal by the midfielder Enrique Rivers.